tilman151/ae_bakeoff/README.md

 * beta-VAE
 * vq-VAE

-They are evaluated on MNIST for the following tasks:
+They are evaluated on for the following tasks:

 * Reconstruction quality
 * Quality of decoded samples from the latent space (if possible)